coworking: perception vs reality

 There is a general perception that startups and small businesses (namely, the ‘one man band’ biz) should operate, or more importantly do operate from their spare rooms, sitting rooms, kitchen tables or garages at home.
 However, how fruitful is said workspace arrangement for one’s productivity, creative health and simply, social sanity?
 It has been reported that home-workers have benefited the most from converting to coworking communities with reduced isolation, the feeling of being part of a community and 32% increase in their income.

 With the growing number of startups and consultancy based roles emerging worldwide, the need for a workspace which doesn’t involve signing long term leases to office space has significantly amplified.
-In 2016 there was an average 20% increase in startup growth per month compared to 2015 in Ireland.

 The founding of Coworking was Millennial driven, with the first coworking, flexible workspace studio opening in New York in 1999!
 In contrast to previous generations, Millennials (or Gen Y’s) place a higher value on leadership, diversity, work-life balance and challenges.
 Stereotypically known as the narcissistic bunch; Millennial’s have come of age in a period of economic expansion.
 They have been raised in a digital age of technology, wanting things instantly, loyal to peers and yearning to make a contribution to society in some way is relevant to this collection of people – I should know, I am one!
 These traits are quite unique in comparison to earlier generations.
 With all of this in mind, entrepreneurial millennials now seek a new way to work and this pursuit has shifted the workspace world.
 And so, the relatively infant movement known as ‘Coworking’ blasted onto the office scene.